 Tip: Get plenty of rest until your condition improves.

 When you’re pregnant, the position of the fetus will often rest on your bladder.
 Moreover, your kidneys are processing more fluid.
 As such, you’ll feel the need to urinate more often.
 It may be inconvenient to keep going to the bathroom but do not decrease your water intake as this can cause dehydration.

 Tip: Drink plenty of water to ensure you stay hydrated.

 Mama’s Choice for a healthy and comfortable pregnancy

-Mums, keep in mind that these pregnancy signs and symptoms are not always experienced by everyone.
+Mamas, remember that everyone does not always experience these pregnancy signs and symptoms.
 Each mum has a unique pregnancy experience, after all.
 But tell us, how many of these early signs of pregnancy did you experience or currently experiencing?

-No matter if you’re a new mum or not, the most important thing is to take care of yourself with safe pregnancy products!
-Mama’s Choice is home to safe, halal, and natural care products formulated specifically for pregnant and breastfeeding mothers.
+Whether you’re a new mum or not, the most important thing is to take care of yourself with safe pregnancy products!
+Mama’s Choice is home to safe, halal, and natural care products formulated specifically for pregnant and breastfeeding Mamas.